 Transportation & Airport Transfer

-Gatwick is the closest major airport to Brighton and consists of a north and south terminal.
-You can take the Southern and Thameslink train service to Brighton’s station.
-However, be sure that your ticket matches the train line as it’s easy to get on the wrong one and face penalties.
-Gatwick also has its own taxi service to Brighton that takes about 45 minutes but is much pricier than public transit.
-A much more affordable option is the National Express coach bus to take you into town.
+Gatwick is the closest major airport to Brighton, with both a north and south terminal.
+You can take the Southern or Thameslink train service to Brighton station.
+However, be sure that your ticket matches the train line, as it’s easy to board the wrong one and face penalties.
+Gatwick also has its own taxi service to Brighton, which takes about 45 minutes but is much pricier than public transit.
+A more affordable option is the National Express coach to take you into town.
 Book private Gatwick airport transfer →

-Once you arrive in Brighton the best way to get around is by foot.
-The city is small and most places of interest and accessible by walking.
-For this reason, it’s best to pick a place to stay which is centrally located.
-Brighton does also offers a bus system if you need public transport for any reason.
+Once you arrive in Brighton, the best way to get around is on foot.
+The city is small, and most places of interest are accessible by walking.
+For this reason, it’s best to choose accommodations in a central location.
+Brighton also offers a bus system if you need public transport for any reason.

 Gay Hotels in Brighton

-Hotel Pelirocco – this is a rock and roll style, boutique hotel with 19 differently themed rooms featuring different pop icons and musical celebrities.
-You can enjoy a meal at the onsite restaurant as well as afternoon tea or evening cocktails.
+Hotel Pelirocco – This rock-and-roll-style boutique hotel features 19 uniquely themed rooms dedicated to various pop icons and music legends.
+Enjoy a meal at the onsite restaurant, as well as afternoon tea or evening cocktails.

-Hudsons Guesthouse Brighton – This gay-owned guesthouse is located in a residential area of Brighton near the pier, within walking distance to many of Brighton’s popular attractions as well as gay venues, cafes, bars and clubs.
-The rooms are simple but stylish and guests can enjoy an outdoor garden area for an afternoon tea or drink
+Hudsons Guesthouse Brighton – This gay-owned guesthouse is situated in a residential area near the pier, within walking distance of many of Brighton’s popular attractions, including gay venues, cafés, bars, and clubs.
+The rooms are simple yet stylish, and guests can relax in the outdoor garden area with afternoon tea or a drink.

-Amsterdam Hotel – Hotel, bar and restaurant all rolled into one!
-You’ll find the Amsterdam right on the seafront in the city’s gay quarter opposite Brighton's famous Palace Pier, the Brighton wheel and surrounded by amazing restaurants, friendly bars, theatres, shops and, of course, the exciting nightlife.
+Amsterdam Hotel – A hotel, bar, and restaurant all rolled into one!
+Located on the seafront in the city’s gay quarter, Amsterdam Hotel is directly opposite Brighton’s famous Palace Pier and near the Brighton Wheel.
+It’s surrounded by fantastic restaurants, friendly bars, theaters, shops, and the city’s vibrant nightlife.

-Nineteen – this is a stylish and chic hotel with designer beds, local artwork and a great location.
-It’s one of Brighton’s first ‘boutique’ hotels and it even offers a Courtyard Room with its own private outdoor hot tub.
+Nineteen – This stylish, chic hotel boasts designer beds, local artwork, and a prime location.
+One of Brighton’s first boutique hotels, it even offers a Courtyard Room with a private outdoor hot tub.

 We’ve partnered with misterb&b to help curate the most LGBT+ friendly homestays. misterb&b is not a hotel or chain, but rather a booking platform for rooms, apartments and homes and it allows you to book from gay and gay-friendly hosts around the world.
 They have hosts in more than 200 countries and territories with more than 1 million total listings.
 Understanding the gay scene is much more easily done with the help of a local and home-sharing is one of the best ways to meet someone living in the city who knows how things work, where and when are the best nights to go out, and what places to eat at and which to avoid. misterb&b is our top choice if your priority is exploring the local gay scene.

-Royal Pavilion – an exotic palace in the center of Brighton with a colorful history.
-Built as a seaside pleasure palace for King George IV, this historic house mixes Regency grandeur w0.000ith the visual style of India and China.
+Royal Pavilion – An exotic palace in the center of Brighton with a colorful history.
+Built as a seaside pleasure palace for King George IV, this historic house blends Regency grandeur with the visual styles of India and China – it is said to have been inspired by the Taj Mahal.

-Brighton Pier – this is one of Brighton’s most popular tourist attractions.
-The pier stretches from the shore out into the water and it offers a wide variety of attractions, shops, bars and restaurants.
+Brighton Palace Pier – One of Brighton’s most popular tourist attractions, the traditional Victoria pier stretches from the shore out into the water, offering a wide variety of arcade games, attractions, shops, bars, and restaurants.
+The amusement park rides at the end also make for a prime date location.

-Brighton’s Airways i360 – head up this massive viewing tower for the best views in all of Brighton.
-As you head up the tower, the futuristic viewing platform offers 360-degree views of the town and coast below.
+Brighton’s Airways i360 – Head up this massive viewing tower for the best views in all of Brighton.
+As you ascend, the futuristic viewing platform offers 360-degree views of the town and coast below.
 Book tour →

-Walking Food Tour in Brighton – this is a unique way to see Brighton, hear some stories and also get a feel for its food & drink scene.
+Walking Food Tour in Brighton – A unique way to see Brighton, hear some stories, and get a taste of its food and drink scene.
 As eclectic and creative as its inhabitants, so is the food.
-Examples of our tasters are homemade cooking, tea, chocolate, beer, pies, crumpets, sausage rolls, cream tea, Belgian fries, exotic street food and ice cream just to name a few.
+Sample homemade cooking, tea, chocolate, beer, pies, crumpets, sausage rolls, cream tea, Belgian fries, exotic street food, and ice cream, just to name a few.
 Book tour →

-Brighton Museum & Art Gallery – this museum is located in the Royal Pavilion garden, at the heart of the city’s cultural quarter.
-Its diverse collections bring together the arts and history to tell stories about the city and the world we live in.
+Brighton Museum & Art Gallery – Located in the Royal Pavilion garden at the heart of the city’s cultural quarter, this museum’s diverse collections bring together arts and history to tell stories about Brighton and the world we live in.

 Gay Tours in Brighton

-Piers & Queers Tour – This is a gay history tour of Brighton from a lesbian, gay, bisexual, trans and queer perspective.
-Brighton is one of the UK’s most popular LGBT destinations and this tour covers over 200 years of history in a colorful 80-minute walk along the beach and historic center.
-Follow in the footsteps of Lord Byron, Oscar Wilde and Dusty Springfield.
-Private tours and talks available any time of year.
+Piers & Queers Tour – This is a gay history tour of Brighton from a lesbian, gay, bisexual, trans, and queer perspective.
+Brighton is one of the UK’s most popular LGBTQ+ destinations, and this tour covers over 200 years of history in a colorful 80-minute walk along the beach and historic center.
+Follow in the footsteps of Lord Byron, Oscar Wilde, and Dusty Springfield.
+Private tours and talks are available any time of year.
 Book tour →

 Restaurants & Cafes in Brighton

-The New Club – This is a trendy Oceanside restaurant offering some of the best breakfast and brunch options at reasonable prices.
-It’s a perfect place to head to after a late night out.
-Enjoy traditional dishes like pancakes or scrambled eggs on toast or one of their more unique dishes like avocado toast with za’atar pesto.
-You can also come for an afternoon treat to enjoy their orange infused olive oil cake with Cointreau crusted almonds.
+The New Club – A trendy oceanside restaurant offering some of the best breakfast and brunch options at reasonable prices.
+It’s the perfect place to head to after a late night out.
+Enjoy traditional dishes like pancakes or scrambled eggs on toast, or try something unique like avocado toast with za’atar pesto.
+You can also stop by in the afternoon for a treat, such as their orange-infused olive oil cake with Cointreau-crusted almonds.

-Sawadee Brighton – this popular Thai restaurant is one of southern England’s best places for Thai food.
-You’ll find delicious and generous portions all for a very reasonable price.
-This is a great place to enjoy a nice dinner before heading out for a night on the town.
+Sawadee Brighton – This popular Thai restaurant is one of southern England’s best places for Thai food.
+You’ll find delicious, generous portions at very reasonable prices.
+It’s an ideal spot for a nice dinner before heading out for a night on the town.

-Terre à Terre – This is a vegetarian restaurant whose aim is to show that you don’t have to give anything up to enjoy a great plant-based meal.
-The food is prepared with fine ingredients and it’s a great place to enjoy a delicious and special meal.
-They offer an extensive menu with a variety of cuisines including Korean, Spanish, Szechuan, Italian and traditional British food.
-There are also plenty of options for vegans as well.
+Terre à Terre – A vegetarian restaurant with a mission to prove you don’t have to give anything up to enjoy a great plant-based meal.
+The food is prepared with fine ingredients, and it’s the perfect place to enjoy a delicious, special meal.
+They offer an extensive menu with a variety of cuisines, including Korean, Spanish, Szechuan, Italian, and traditional British.
+There are also plenty of options for vegans.

-Legends – This hotel and bar is a stalwart of the Brighton gay scene.
-In the daytime the terrace offers great drink deals and panoramic views over the seafront, in the evening the downstairs club opens and the venue becomes more of a party affair.
-Legends is also home to several drag queens who perform weekly shows – check out their website for up to date details.
+Legends – This hotel and bar is a staple of the Brighton gay scene.
+During the day, the terrace offers great drink deals and panoramic views over the seafront, while in the evening, the downstairs club opens, and the venue transforms into more of a party spot.
+Legends is also home to several drag queens who perform weekly shows—check their website for up-to-date details.

-Charles Street – Charles Street is actually two venues in one – the downstairs is a bar and the upstairs, Envy, becomes a club in the evenings.
-The venue serves food every day up until 8 pm and is a popular place for a spot of Sunday lunch and a drag show.
-Charles Street is known for its happy hour deals making it the perfect place to stop in for a drink before you head elsewhere or to grab one of their daily lunch deals.
+Charles Street Tap – Charles Street actually comprises two venues in one: downstairs is a bar, and upstairs, Envy becomes a club in the evenings.
+The venue serves food daily until 8 pm and is a popular spot for Sunday lunch and a drag show.
+Known for its happy hour deals, Charles Street is a great place to grab a drink before heading elsewhere or to take advantage of their daily lunch specials.
+It also has a lovely side patio to enjoy, should the weather allow it.

-The Malborough – This historic lesbian venue is known for its popular pub quiz which is held on a weekly basis.
-There is also a small theatre upstairs which is used to host several types of performances ranging from comedy to musicals.
+The Malborough – This historic lesbian venue is famous for its popular weekly pub quiz.
+There’s also a small theater upstairs that hosts various performances, ranging from comedy to musicals.

 Brighton Gay Saunas & Cruising Bars